Skip to main content

 BB5 0PF

-The Council has a duty to ensure that street name plates are provided and fitted in suitable positions on every highway within the Hyndburn Borough.
+The Council has a statutory duty to ensure that street name plates are provided and installed in appropriate locations on every highway within the Hyndburn Borough.

-It is also responsible for the repair and maintenance of these street name plates when this becomes necessary, either due to accidental damage, vandalism or normal wear and tear.
+The Council is also responsible for the repair and ongoing maintenance of street name plates where required due to: